-This graph is not representative of all influenza cases across the state
+This graph is not representative of all influenza cases across the state Wastewater Surveillance

-Wastewater Surveillance

-Importance of Wastewater Surveillance:

-Here at the Wyoming Public Health Laboratory, we have a team of scientists working to analyze wastewater samples to identify trends in influenza (and many other pathogens).
+Importance of Wastewater Surveillance: Here at the Wyoming Public Health Laboratory, we have a team of scientists working to analyze wastewater samples to identify trends in influenza (and many other pathogens).
 The graphs pictured below depict trend lines for the 2023-2024 influenza season and the start of the 2024-2025 season.

 Sampling and Analysis Methodologies:

 For each city, twice a week, we have a wastewater utility operator take a 24 hour composite sample from the influent channel prior to treatment, of which they send us a total of 150mL in three 50mL tubes for us to test.
 They then ship the samples chilled via priority overnight so that we can run all of our measurements the following day.
 The sampling procedure is conducted in triplicate, and we take an average of the three to determine the estimated concentration of viral particles present in the wastewater for any given day.
 We then take the average concentration and divide it by our percent recovery to account for any deviation due to differing levels of present inhibitors.
 Each plot point on the graph represents the average viral concentration for a set of triplicates, normalized for the percent recovery.

 Influenza-like Illness Surveillance

-ILINet Providers

-The percent of patient visits to ILINet Sentinel Providers for an influenza-like illness was 1.73%, which is below Wyoming's baseline (5.48%), and relatively stable compared to week 42.

-The Wyoming Department of Health received reports from more than 50% of the ILINet providers across the state.
-Although weekly percentages could continue to change as additional values are submitted.

-Key Updates: Seasonal influenza activity remains low nationally.
+ILINet Providers The percent of patient visits to ILINet Sentinel Providers for an influenza-like illness was 2.65%, which is below Wyoming's baseline (5.48%), and a slight increase compared to week 47.
+The Wyoming Department of Health received reports from less than 50% of the ILINet providers across the state.
+Therefore, weekly percentages could continue to change as additional values are submitted.
+Key Updates: Seasonal influenza activity is continuing to increase but remains low nationally.
 Based on CDC calculations, transmission within Wyoming remained minimal this week.
-Nationally and in all 10 HHS regions, the percentage of respiratory specimens testing positive for influenza virus in clinical laboratories remained stable (change of <0.5 percentage points) compared to the previous week.
+Nationally and in HHS regions 2, 6, 7, 8, and 9, the percentage of respiratory specimens testing positive for influenza virus in clinical laboratories increased compared to the previous week.
+In HHS regions 1, 3, 4, 5, and 10, the percentage of specimens testing positive has been increasing during the past several weeks, but the increase this week compared to the previous week was <0.5 percentage points.